InnovationDesignConsortium/revit_standards_addin/README.md

 ```

 #### Formula Rules
 Perform mathematical operations on parameter values of the specified element and write the results to another parameter.
 For example, multiply the Occupancy Count of a Room by its Area and write that value to the Occupancy Load parameter.
 Note that referenced parameters are surrounded by curly braces.
-Allowable operators are addition `+`, subtraction `-`, multiplication `*`, and division `/`.
-(Others?).
+Allowable operators include addition `+`, subtraction `-`, multiplication `*`, and division `/`, exponents using the `^2` format, and trigonometric functions such as `sin(x)`.
+Order of operations can be controlled using parenthesis.
+This feature uses [Flee library](https://github.com/mparlak/Flee/).

 ```json
 {